HazyResearch/aisys-building-blocks/README.md

 * Synthetics
 * Truly Sub-Quadratic

-Here are some high-level courses that can be useful for getting your bearings.
+**Courses.** Here are some high-level courses that can be useful for getting your bearings.
 This list is biased by Stanford courses, so please reach out if you think of other resources that are helpful!
 * [CS 324 LLMs](https://stanford-cs324.github.io/winter2022/)
 * [CS 324 Advances in Foundation Models](https://stanford-cs324.github.io/winter2023/)